alvinf7989/sep11-freedom-project/prep/presentation.md

 * Link to my project along with a screenshot of the project

 ## Process
-* Show a few code snippets such as
+* Show a few code snippets such as the platforms and how they move
-* Screenshot of the challenging part
+* Screenshot of the challenging part like how I used the snail's friction tp have users play the game.
+*

 ## Conclusion
 *